 Toggle: English / Spanish

-Euglobulin lysis time (ELT) is a blood test that looks at how fast clots break down in the blood.
+Euglobulin lysis time (ELT) is a blood test that measures how fast clots break down in the blood.

 Euglobulin clot lysis; Fibrinolysis/euglobulin lysis; ELT

 Follow the instructions that tell you how long before the test you need to stop exercising.
 Heavy exercise can cause a shorter-than-normal ELT time.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or slight bruising.
 This soon goes away.

 Why the Test is Performed

 This is one of the best tests to tell the difference between